parisingh8430/Create-and-Mint-Token/README.md

 # Contract Details

-Contract name: MyToken
+Contract name: MyToken1

 License: MIT

-Solidity version: 0.8.18
+Solidity version: 0.8.25

 # Contract Variables

 owner: The address of the contract owner.

 tokenName: The name of the token.

 tokenSymbol: The symbol or abbreviation of the token.

 totalSupply: The total supply of the token.

 balances: A mapping that stores the token balances of addresses.

 # Functions